Skip to contentSkip to content

 Demand routing

-Bookings, inquiries, packages, events, seasonal demand, and quote paths need to flow to the right place.
+Bookings, inquiries, packages, events, seasonal demand, and quote requests all have to flow to the right place automatically.

 Revenue paths

-Payments, deposits, ecommerce, memberships, renewals, tickets, and product sales change the architecture.
+Payments, deposits, ecommerce, memberships, renewals, tickets, and product sales each reshape the architecture underneath.

 Access and permissions

-Members, staff, customers, admins, partners, and public visitors may need different views and rules.
+Members, staff, customers, admins, partners, and the public often need different views, rules, and dashboards.

 Operations